There is a subtle but very important difference between naming something and explaining something.

 |Senior Developer||PACT||===||Fibonnaci numbers||Pair programming|

-- You can not use any word, or derivative of it, to explain the term written on the card
+- You can not use any word written on the card, or derivative of it, to explain the term or acronym i.e. if you are trying to explain the term “developer”, you are not allowed to say dev, develop, development, etc.

-- You have to explain the term in the context of software development i.e. don’t start talking about houses or apartments if you’re trying to explain “property”
+- You have to explain the term in the context of software development i.e. you are not allowed to talk about houses or apartments if you’re trying to explain “property”

 How to play

-- Each team has 60 seconds to correctly name as many terms/acronyms as possible
+- Each team has 90 seconds to correctly describe as many cards as possible

 - Each correctly guessed card is worth 1 point

-- If the Describer breaks any of 3 the rules, the card is immediately discarded.
+- If the Describer breaks either rule, the card is immediately discarded.
 No points can be earned on Discarded cards